Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 ### Dinner is Served

 As the cocktail conversation draws to a close, Haliq re-enters the room to announce that dinner is served.
-As the players take their seats, Dhavit and [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]]'s two maids, Madalena and Amalthia, set the table with an assortment of rich and mouth-watering foods: a roast leg of lamb, stewed vegetables, boiled and seasoned potatoes, and fresh-baked bread with butter and cheeses.
+As the players take their seats, Dhavit and [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]]'s two maids, Madalena and Amalthia, set the table with an assortment of rich and mouth-watering foods: a roast leg of lamb, stewed vegetables, boiled and seasoned potatoes, and fresh-baked bread with butter and cheeses.

 ## F2d.
 The Vallakovich Problem

-As the players eat dinner, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] poses the following questions:
+As the players eat dinner, [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] poses the following questions:

 - What do they think of Vallaki, given the time that they have spent in it so far?
 - What do they think of the town’s policies and culture, and how does it compare with the players’ homelands?